lelkin/ART_Contrasts_Analysis/data_analysis.md

 We made 72,000 synthetic data sets (approximately 400 for each possible design) and evaluated our new procedure on two metrics: Type I error rate and statistical power.
-All of the Population Distributions have **location** parameter (e.g., normal distribution’s mean is its location parameter and the lognormal distributions logmean is its location parameter).
+All of the Population Distributions have a **location** parameter (e.g., normal distribution’s mean is its location parameter and the lognormal distribution’s logmean is its location parameter).

 To measure Type I error rates, we made approximately 200 data sets for each possible design in which every condition within a single data set had the same location.
-This meant that the true difference between conditions was always 0, so any time a significant difference we was (i.e., *p* \< .05), that was a Type I error.
+This meant that the true difference between conditions was always 0, so any time a significant difference was found (i.e., *p* \< .05), that was a Type I error.
 For each design, we counted up the number of times *p* was *\< .05* and divided that by the total number of tests we did for that design – this is called the *observed Type I error rate*.

-To measure power, we made approximately 200 data sets for each possible design in which every condition with a single data set had different locations.
+To measure power, we made approximately 200 data sets for each possible design in which every condition within a single data set had different locations.
 This meant that there was always a true difference between conditions.
 So, for each design, we counted up the number of times *p* was *\< .05* and divided that by the total number of tests we did for